Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ##### Additional Board Package Files

-In addition to the board package files listed above, the following board packages are included in this repo, but have not been tested:
+In addition to the board package files listed above, the following board packages are included in this repo

+These have not been tested:

 - `cc13xx-4.9.1.tar.bz2`
 - `cc3200-1.0.3.tar.bz2`
 - `cc3220emt-5.6.2.tar.bz2`
 - `msp432e-5.19.0.tar.bz2`

+These are included for historical purposes:

 - `msp432r-5.29.0.tar.bz2`
-  - This file is provided for historical purposes since it was used as a baseline to create verstion 5.29.1.
+  - Used as a baseline to create verstions 5.29.1 and 5.29.2.
 It will not work correctly with Arduino as mentioned [above](#msp432-support).
+- `msp432r-5.29.1.tar.bz2`
+  - This file is has fixes for Linux and MacOS, but does not include the fix for Windows.

 #### GitHub Workflow Action Definition Files